cysouw/diathesis/text/c04_reflexive.md

  \d.
 Politiker verstecken sich und ihre Botschaften hinter verschwurbelten Sätzen.
 (DWDS: Die Zeit, 30.11.2009, Nr.
 49)
  \e.
 Sie verstecken sich und ihre Waffen.
 (DWDS: Die Zeit, 31.10.2001, Nr.
 45)

+The autocausative aspect most clearly emerges with verbs that hurt the body, like *verbrennen* 'to burn' \Next or *schneiden* 'to cut'.
+The usage of these verbs with a reflexive pronoun normally implies that the body is only partially inflicted, i.e. only a part of the body is burned or cut.
+For this reason, the conjunction in \Next[c] is strange and would only make sense in a context in which somebody would burn himself completely (cf. Elias Canetti's Novel *Die Blendung*).

+\ex.
+ \a.
+Er verbrennt das Buch.
+ \b.
+Er verbrennt sich.
+ \c \* Er verbrennt sich und das Buch.

 **Attested Verbs**

-- *abduschen, abhetzen, abwenden, anziehen, aufrichten, äußern, erheben, hinlegen, hinsetzen, hinstellen, neigen, räkeln, strecken, verschlafen, verschlucken*
+- *abduschen, abhetzen, abwenden, anziehen, aufrichten, äußern, erheben, hinlegen, hinsetzen, hinstellen, neigen, räkeln, schneiden, strecken, täuschen, verbrennen, verschlafen, verschlucken*

 **Examples**